gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

     ],
     temperature=0.7,
     max_tokens=100,
+    top_p=1,
+    stop=None,
 )

 print(response.choices[0].message["content"])
 ```

 **Explanation:**
 This code uses the OpenAI Python SDK to send a chat completion request.
-You specify the model, messages, and optional parameters such as `temperature` and `max_tokens`.
+It specifies the model, messages, and optional parameters such as `temperature` and `max_tokens`.

----

 ### 3.2 Azure Inference Chat Completion Example